Four Gifts: Seeking Self-Care for Heart, Soul, Mind, and Strength (Herald Press, 2018)

 In Four Gifts, pastor and author April Yamasaki addresses these and other questions about self-care.
 Drawing on the ancient scriptural command to love God with our heart, soul, mind, and strength, Yamasaki helps readers think about the spiritual dimensions of attending to your own needs, setting priorities, and finding true rest in a fast-paced world.
 She weaves together personal stories, biblical and theological insights, questions for reflection, and practical ideas for self-care.
 Four Gifts helps readers sustain their spirits and balance competing demands.
 Feeling overwhelmed by the pace and stress of daily life?
 Find respite from superficial definitions of self-care and move toward deeper engagement with God.

-– Christena Cleveland, Author of Disunity in Christ, Associate Professor at Duke Divinity School
+– Christena Cleveland, author of Disunity in Christ and

-– Charles Aaron, Associate Professor at Perkins School of Theology
+– Charles Aaron, associate professor, Perkins School of Theology

 – Palmer Becker, pastor and author of Anabaptist Essentials

-– Carol Penner, assistant professor at Conrad Grebel University College
+– Carol Penner, assistant professor, Conrad Grebel University College

-– Sharon R. Hoover, director of missions and author of Mapping Church Missions
+– Sharon R. Hoover, author of Mapping Church Missions and

-– Chris Maxwell, campus pastor and author of Pause with Jesus and Underwater
+– Chris Maxwell, author of Pause with Jesus and

-– Sharla Fritz, author of Waiting and Soul Spa
+– Sharla Fritz, author of Enough for Now, Waiting, and Soul Spa

 Table of Contents